-Two civilians in the building suffered blast wounds and were airlifted by helicopter to a hospital for treatment, said SFOR spokesman Dave Sullivan.
+Two civilians in the building suffered blast wounds and were airlifted by helicopter to a hospital for treatment, Sullivan said.

-Sullivan would not elaborate on the intelligence that led NATO troops to believe Karadzic was in the building in Pale.
+Sullivan would not elaborate about the intelligence that led them to believe Karadzic was in the building.
 There is a $5 million reward posted on him.

 The building, Sullivan said, was adjacent to a church that was searched earlier this year.

 In that operation, NATO officials believe Karadzic slipped away shortly before they arrived.

 Karadzic and Bosnian Serb commander Ratko Mladic were indicted by the War Crimes Tribunal for the 1995 Srebrenica massacre of up to 8,000 Muslim men and boys.